kubeflow/website/content/docs/examples/kubeflow-samples.md

   api="https://api.github.com/repos/kubeflow/examples/commits?path=github_issue_summarization&sha=master" %}}
 Infer summaries of GitHub issues from the descriptions, using a Sequence to Sequence natural language processing model.
 You can run the tutorial in a Jupyter notebook or using TFJob.
 You use Seldon Core to serve the model.
-Train and serve a model for financial time series analysis using TensorFlow on GCP.
 {{% /blocks/sample-section %}}

 {{% blocks/sample-section   title="MNIST image classification"